acne diet

 If you are going to eat meat, generally try to avoid processed meats like deli or hot dogs.

-Most vegetables are going to be lower GI and fine to eat in larger portion sizes.
-Dark leafy greens, cauliflower, and most dairy without extra sweetener is low GI, but I would not consider eating dairy if you are trying to reduce your acne just because it also causes inflammation and dairy itself has the IGF1 hormone in it.
+Dark leafy greens, cauliflower, and most dairy without extra sweetener is low GI, but I would not consider eating dairy if you are trying to reduce your acne just dairy is another common culprit for acne.

 Glycemic Load vs Glycemic Index